 > /var/tmp/puppet_profile.svg

-The graph is a Scalable Vector Graphics file, you can click on various rows to zoom to see details.
-FlameGraph graphs can reveal a lot about Puppet Server performance quickly.
+The graph is in Scalable Vector Graphics format, you can click on different rows to zoom in and see details.

 takes longer than the other nodes visible to the left:

-In another example, zooming in to the details for one node reveals that Puppet Server spent a lot of time on nested each
+In this example, zooming in to the details for one node reveals that Puppet Server spent a lot of time on nested each

 functions: